robenkleene/design-references/blender/tutorials/blender-abstract-geometry.md

 ## Add a Wireframe Modifier

 1. In "Modifier Properties" in the sidebar, select "Add Modifier > Generate > Wireframe"

+## (Optional) Add a Second Smooth Modifier

+1. In "Modifier Properties" in the sidebar, select "Add Modifier > Deform > Smooth"
+2. Increase the "Repeat" to around `7`
+3. In the "Wireframe" modifier, increase the thickness

+## (Optional) Add an Array Modifier

+1. In "Modifier Properties" in the sidebar, select "Add Modifier > Generate > Array"
+2. Move the array into the first modifier slot
+3. Uncheck "Relative Offset"
+4. Check "Constant Offset"
+5. Add an offset in the "Z" Axis (start with `1m`)

 ## Customization